Difference between Memory based and Register based Addressing Modes

 Addressing modes are the operations field specifies the operations which need to be performed.
 The operation must be executed on some data which is already stored in computer registers or in the memory.
-The way of choosing operands during program execution is dependent on addressing modes of the instruction.
+The way of choosing operands during program execution is dependent on addressing modes of instruction.
 “The addressing mode specifies a rule for interpreting or modifying the address field of the instruction before the operand is actually referenced.
 “Basically how we are interpreting the operand which is given in the instruction is known as addressing mode.

-- Single Accumulator organisation
+- Single Accumulator organization

-- General register organisation
+- General register organization

-- Stack organisation
+- Stack organization

 - To give programming versatility to the user by providing such facilities as pointers to memory, counter for loop control, indexing of data, and program relocation.